Aniruddha-Deb/RubiksCube/rubikscube/questions.md

 YB
 ---

-In a Twitter thread about the wonderful world of birds of Papa New Guinea, a user humorously argues that
+In a Twitter thread about the wonderful world of birds of Papua New Guinea, a user humorously argues that
 <p style="margin-left: 20px; font-style: italic;">
 I'm pretty certain the deal with X birds is that they have a truly ___________ __________, unlike those lying Y birds that just put a white and grey checkered __________ back there...
 </p>